modiaditya/codepath-tweet-radar/README.md

 * [x] Use butterknife
 * [x] Ability to retweet and refresh UI to reflect the retweet without a full network refresh
 * [x] Ability to favorite and refresh UI to reflect the retweet without a full network refresh
+* [x] Splash screen that decides whether to take user to Login to Timeline

 ## Video Walkthrough